aregtech/areg-sdk/docs/wiki/CMAKE-BUILD.md

 ## Additional IDE Configurations

 For **Microsoft Visual Studio** or **Visual Studio Code** users:
-1. Open `<areg-sdk>` in your IDE.
+1. Open `<areg-sdk>` directory in your IDE.
 2. Right-click `CMakeLists.txt` and select *Configure*.
-3. Adjust AREG SDK [settings](./CMAKE-CONFIG.md) in the CMake cache if needed, then build the project from the IDE.
+3. Adjust [AREG SDK settings](./cmake-config.md) in the CMake cache if needed, then build the project from the IDE.

 **For further guidance** on Visual Studio setup, check [Visual Studio CMake Projects](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio), and for VS Code, see [VS Code CMake Quickstart](https://code.visualstudio.com/docs/cpp/cmake-quickstart).

 ---

 This guide provides a comprehensive overview of setting up, building, and optionally testing AREG SDK on multiple platforms.
 For troubleshooting, consult the [AREG SDK documentation](https://github.com/aregtech/areg-sdk).